softwaremill/sttp/docs/conf/proxy.md

 There are two additional settings that can be provided to via `SttpBackendOptions`:

-* `nonProxyHosts`

-Used to define hosts for which request SHOULD NOT be proxied
+* `nonProxyHosts`: used to define hosts for which request SHOULD NOT be proxied

-* `hostsToProxy`

-Used to define hosts for which request SHOULD be proxied
+* `onlyProxyHosts`: used to define hosts for which request SHOULD be proxied

 If only `nonProxyHosts` is provided, then some hosts will be skipped when proxying.
-If only `hostsToProxy` is provided, then requests will be proxied only if host matches provided list.
+If only `onlyProxyHosts` is provided, then requests will be proxied only if host matches provided list.
-If both `nonProxyHosts` and `hostsToProxy` are provided, then `nonProxyHosts` takes precedence.
+If both `nonProxyHosts` and `onlyProxyHosts` are provided, then `nonProxyHosts` takes precedence.
 Both of these options are `Nil` by default.

 ### Wildcards

 It is possible to use wildcard, but only as either prefix or suffix.
-E.g. `hostsToProxy = List("localhost", "*.local", "127.*")`
+E.g. `onlyProxyHosts = List("localhost", "*.local", "127.*")`